More results found.

 Mark Milne, Director of Finance

-Debra Blanchette, Town Treasurer, announced that the Town received competitive bids from bond and note underwriters on Wednesday, February 6, 2019, for a $10,540,000, 20-year bond issue and a $2,052,950, 1-year taxable note issue.
-Morgan Stanley & Co., LLC was the winning bidder on the Bonds with an average interest rate of 2.52%.
-Oppenheimer & Co., Inc. was the winning bidder on the Notes with a net interest cost of 3.05%.
-The Town received a total of 9 bids on the Bonds and 3 bids on the Notes.
-Bond and Note proceeds will be used to finance various capital projects.
+(BARNSTABLE, MA) Debra Blanchette, Town Treasurer, announced that the Town of Barnstable received competitive bids from bond underwriters on Tuesday, February 9, 2021, for a $2,745,000, 15-year taxable bond issue.
+Robert W. Baird & Co., Inc. was the winning bidder on the Bonds with an average interest rate of 1.20%.
+The Town received a total of five (5) bids on the Bonds.
+Bond proceeds will be used to finance private roadway improvements.

 Prior to the sale, S&P Global Ratings, a municipal bond credit rating agency, affirmed the Town’s ‘AAA’ bond rating, the highest rating attainable.
 The rating agency cited the Town’s very strong economy, very strong management with strong financial policies and practices, strong budgetary performance, very strong budgetary flexibility, very strong liquidity, strong debt and contingent liability profile, and strong institutional framework as positive credit factors.

-The bids for the Bonds and Notes were accepted at the offices of the Town’s Financial Advisor, Hilltop Securities Inc., at 54 Canal Street in Boston, Massachusetts.
+The bids for the Bonds were accepted at the offices of the Town’s Financial Advisor, Hilltop Securities Inc., at 54 Canal Street in Boston, Massachusetts.